JeremyRubin/tortise/README.md

   1. Make your peers persistent: that is, make it so that you don't need to reconnect every time
   2. Allow People to post messages with a username...
     * Make that username a keypair!
-  3. Make it lok a little bit nicer
+  3. Make a nicer user interface
   4. Clear out old messages
   5. Make it so that only you can post to your server